 With some many available venues looking for Dance Band talent, those bands looking for part-time work on weekends will have a fair chance of finding gigs.
 However, Dance Bands seeking full-time employment will face a more difficult time.

 Talented Dance Bands are faced with fair advancement prospects.
 If they can attract large fan bases, they will have a much easier time scoring work.
 No matter the case, there is always a bit of luck involved.
 So, if the band is talented, lucky, and in the right place at the right time, they may become successful.

 Dance Band Members are not required to have a formal education, but they must have the ability to play an instrument and be able to sing.
 Dance and vocal training can be obtained in school or through private study.
 Those who are lucky enough to have the ability to do so can teach themselves.
 This is not to say that Band Members are uneducated – as some have degrees in music or other majors.

 Experience, Skills, and Personality

 Successful Dance Bands are able to build large followings, and they do this by having an advanced musical ability and talent.
 Also, group members should work well together, and should really be able to gel as a group.
-Those Dance Bands that are formed of college schoolmates have the understanding that their time as a Band will end once graduation comes around.
+Those Dance Bands that are formed of college schoolmates have the understanding that their time as a Band may end once graduation comes around and members move away.
 Other groups may stay together for years on end.
 This usually can happen with groups that contain members who have common goals.
-Other necessary skills include maintaining a good stage presence and professional behaviour at all times.
+Necessary skills include maintaining a good stage presence and professional behavior at all times.